piqnt/svgexport/README.md

 If format is not specified, it will be inferred from output file extension or defaults to "png".

-If output size is specified as width:height and its aspect ratio doesn\'t match input viewbox, viewbox will be centered and cropped.
+If output size is specified as width:height and its aspect ratio doesn't match input viewbox, viewbox will be centered and cropped.

 Instead of JSON file, a Node module which exports same content can be provided as datafile.

 In datafile, options specified after output file are merged with and take precedence over options specified after output file.

+Paper size is only used for PDF output.
 ```

 #### Node Module